strmprivacy/docs/docs/concepts/index.md

 ## [Schemas and Contracts](schemas-and-contracts.md)

-The essence of well-defined gRPC compliant event data.
+The essence of well-defined GDPR-compliant event data.

 ## [the `strmMeta` section](strm-meta.md)